-When your child is born, the best result that you can ask for is that they are born happy and healthy without complications.
-However, that isn’t always how it happens.
-Sometimes, accidents happen and something goes wrong – but sometimes these accidents can be avoided.
+When your baby is born, the best result you can ask for is that they are born happy and healthy, without complications.
+But, unfortunately, that isn’t always how it goes.
+While accidents do happen, sometimes they are avoidable.

-If your child has suffered a birth injury, an Erb’s palsy attorney in Maryland may be able to help you get compensation.
-Negligent doctors and nurses should be held accountable for their malpractice, and a birth injury claim can help your family start to move on from the accident.
+If your child has suffered a birth injury affecting one arm, an Erb’s palsy lawyer in Maryland could help you obtain financial compensation.
+Negligent doctors and nurses should be held accountable for malpractice, and a birth injury claim can help your family begin to move on from this painful experience.

 For a free legal consultation with Maryland Erb’s Palsy lawyer, call 1-800-222-9529

 What Is Erb’s Palsy?

 Erb’s palsy is a condition in infants caused by a brachial plexus injury, usually during the delivery process.